-Click on the Easy button if you would like help and guidance so that you create a meaningful
+Click on the Easy button if you would like help and guidance to create a meaningful

 query.
-All parameters are defined.
-Splits the process into 3 simple steps.
+All parameters are defined and process is split into 3 simple steps.

-Use the Expert button to go to a single page containing all of the query options, without guidance available
+Use the Expert button to go to a single page containing all of the query options, without guidance.

 If you intend to use any data for any publication (journal, thesis, report, etc), please review the citation page and let us know via email.
 Your publication helps us keep this database going.

-In order to use the database properly and understand the limits of the data itself,
+In order to use the database properly and understand the limits of the data,